Hard to believe it all started with this...

 So, is Apple a good investment?
 Yea, if you bought it back in 2005.
 Gold was a good deal back then, too.
 But buying today is to buy at the peak.
 And yea, I know, you think the ship is leaving the harbor and you are not on board.
 That's what folks thought about Real Estate, back in 2005, too.

 I think long-term, Apple cannot continue to command huge monopoly prices for what are essentially commodity items.
-Granted, these are commodity items with a status cache.
+Granted, these are commodity items with a status cachet.
 BMW is the most profitable car company on the planet.
 Do they make better cars?
 Well, they are nicer than a Chevy.
 But not so nice as to justify a 3x delta in price.
-But they have a style and status cache, and people will pay extra so that others will know they paid extra.
+But they have a style and status cachet, and people will pay extra so that others will know they paid extra.
 And getting hosed in the service side (just like with Apple) is part of the deal as well.
 Heck, for some, whining about high repair costs is part of the status package.
 Ask any Jaguar owner.

 But unlike Apple, BMW pays a pretty hefty dividend every year.
 Apple has started to pay dividends, after a 20-year hiatus, but not at a very high rate.